TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/08.Unit-8/docs.md

 -   Would you recommend it as a case study in leadership?
 Why or why not?

-Do some additional research about the story behind the story of this film – there are some details left out.
+-   Have students do some additional research about the story behind the story of this film – there are some details left out.
 How is the reality v. the movie different?